CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 Yes, Amazon is strict when it comes to verifying that toys and other children’s products sold on their US marketplace are fully compliant with CPSIA.
 Amazon normally requires that you submit your CPSIA lab test report, together with your Children’s Product Certificate (CPC).

-Further, Amazon also requires that the ASTM standards listed on the test report are matching those listed on the CPC.
+Further, Amazon also requires that the ASTM standards listed on the test report match those listed on the CPC.

 The company name listed on the test report must also match that of the CPC.